Djerba: Jewish history

-According to their oral history, the Jewish minority has dwelled on the island continuously for more than 2,500 years.
-The first physical evidence that historians know of comes from the 11th century found in Cairo Geniza.
+According to their oral history, the Jewish minority has dwelled on the island continuously for more than 2,500 years, following the destruction of the Temple of Jerusalem.
+The first physical evidence that historians know of comes from the 11th century, and was found in Cairo Geniza.
+The descendants of this community still live in Houmt Souk.

-This community is unique in the Jewish diaspora for its unusually high percentage of Kohanim (Hebrew; the Jewish priestly caste), direct patrilineal descendants of Aaron the first high priest from Mosaic times.
-Local tradition holds that when Nebuchadnezzar II leveled Solomon's temple and laid waste to Judah and the city of Jerusalem in the year 586 BC, the Kohanim who settled in Djerba were among the refugees who were able to avoid slavery.
+This community is unique in the Jewish diaspora for its unusually high percentage of kohanim, direct patrilineal descendants of Aaron, the first high priest from Mosaic times.
+Local tradition holds that when Nebuchadnezzar II levelled Solomon's temple and laid waste to Judah and the city of Jerusalem in the year 586 BC, the Kohenim who settled in Djerba were among the refugees who were able to avoid slavery.

 A key point in this oral history has been backed up by genetic tests for Cohen modal haplotype showing that the vast majority of male Jews on Djerba claiming the family status of Cohen had a common ancient male ancestor which matches that of nearly all of both historically European and Middle Eastern Jewish males with a family history of patrilineal membership in the Jewish priestly caste.
-Thus, the island has been known by many Jews as the island of the Kohanim.
-According to the legend, during the destruction of the temple, the Kohanim, who were serving the temple at the time of destruction escaped from Jerusalem and found themselves on the island of Djerba.
-The legend claims the Kohanim carried the door and some stones from the Temple in Jerusalem which they then incorporated into the "marvelous synagogue", also known as Ghriba, which still stands in Djerba.
+Thus, the island has been known by many Jews as the island of the Kohenim.
+According to the legend, during the destruction of the temple, the Kohenim, who were serving the temple at the time of destruction escaped from Jerusalem and found themselves on the island of Djerba.
+The legend claims the Kohenim carried the door and some stones from the Temple in Jerusalem which they then incorporated into the "marvelous synagogue", also known as Ghriba, which still stands in Djerba.

-The Jewish community differs from others in Djerba in their dress, personal names, and accents.
+The Jewish community differs from others in Djerba in their dress, personal names and accents.
 The Jewish rabbinate of Djerba have established an eruv, which establishes the communal area in the city in which Jews can freely carry objects between their homes and community buildings on Shabbat.
 Some traditions that are distinctive of the Jewish Djerba community is the kiddush prayer said on the eve of Passover and a few prophetic passages on certain Shabbats of the year.